ivogabe/Brackets-Icons/readme.md

 License
 -------
 Brackets Icons is licensed under the [MIT license](http://opensource.org/licenses/MIT).
-Ionicons is also licensed under the MIT license.
+Ionicons and Devicons are also licensed under the MIT license.